pczcanda/os-gatos/README.md

    The UI for error handling can be improved to provide better feedback to the user and allow them to better navigate around the app when errors occur.

-2. **Optimistic updating vs Loading UI**
+2. **Loading states**

-   Currently the app uses optimistic updating when adding a new cake to the list, which allows for a seamless transition once the form dialog is removed from the page and the new cake is seen in the list without having to make a new call to the server to get the list again.
-However, there could be a UI requirement to add loading states when the data is submitted and refreshed, specially if many users are simultaneously adding cakes.
+   The current UI could have better and more meaningful loading states when the a new cat image is submitted and the list is refreshed, specially if many users are simultaneously adding cakes.

 3. **Styling**